Censorship by copyright: Censorship

+Suppression of historical and religious texts

+Copyright has also been used to restrict access to historical, religious, and esoteric texts, particularly by organizations that claim institutional ownership over works produced by their founders or members.
+Critics argue that when religious or fraternal organizations use copyright to limit distribution of philosophical, spiritual, or instructional texts — especially those written decades or centuries ago — the effect is censorship of cultural heritage rather than protection of commercial interests.

+Notable examples include disputes over the literary estate of Aleister Crowley, where the Ordo Templi Orientis (OTO) has pursued copyright claims against publishers and distributors of Crowley's works, some of which were originally published in the early twentieth century.
+Similar disputes have arisen around texts from fraternal and initiatory organizations, where materials originally intended for educational use within the organization are restricted from broader scholarly or public access through copyright enforcement.

+The tension between institutional copyright control and public access to historical religious texts has been cited as a factor in the growth of shadow libraries that specialize in esoteric and philosophical works, where communities of scholars and practitioners share texts they argue should be part of the public cultural commons.

 Technology and laws that facilitate censorship

 Abuse of law

 Most common form of censorship by copyright concerns abuse of the Digital Millennium Copyright Act (DMCA).
 That legislation forces web hosts to be overly sensitive to claims of copyright infringement, infringing upon fair use as well as facilitating abuse in the form of bogus copyright claims.

 Other laws that have been criticized for similar problems include the European Union's Directive on Copyright in the Digital Single Market (Copyright Directive), and the EU General Data Protection Regulation (GDPR) and the concept of the right to be forgotten.